yasufumy/pytorch-partial-tagger/docs/source/quick_start.md

 ```

-## Evalute your tagger
+## Evaluate our tagger

-You would evaluate the performance of your tagger using Metric as below.
+We will evaluate the performance of our tagger using Metric as below.

 ```py
 texts, ground_truths = zip(*test_dataset)